Best daily deals

 How does the Sennheiser MOMENTUM 4 Wireless sound?

 The MOMENTUM Wireless headphones don’t veer off into wild overemphasis of the bass or highs, though there is some added bass.
-That’s definitely an improvement on the choices made by many competing headphones, but it may not always be something you specifically want in your cans.
+That’s definitely an improvement on the choices made by many competing headphones.

 Multi-Dimensional Audio Quality Scores (MDAQS)